 2. Pull the tooth, clean the gum below and replace the tooth with bridge or artificial crown.

-Root canal therapy has to be done quickly because the bacteria will infect the root canal and spread to the jawbone that may weaken the structure that holds our teeth.
+This therapy has to be done quickly because the bacteria will infect this canal and spread to the jawbone that may weaken the structure that holds our teeth.
 The second treatment is done in very rare cases.

 1. Swelling around the teeth.